Updated November 2023

 Considering training for a job in payroll?
-Wondering what it's really like to work in this field and how strong your local job prospects are?
+Wondering what it's really like to work in this field and how strong your job prospects are?
 You've come to the right place!

-In this post, we're focusing on everything payroll-related, from training requirements to typical workplace pros and cons to the latest job market stats for Manitoba and Winnipeg.
+In this post, we're focusing on everything payroll-related, from training requirements to typical workplace pros and cons to the latest job market stats across Canada.

 But before we begin, let's review what a payroll clerk does.
 Typical responsibilities in this role include: